phransyz/Angular2-Coding-Challenge/README.md

 # Angular2-Coding-Challenge

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
+This coding challenge is a part of Berkadia's Intern program.

 ## A brief description
 This Angular2 project has 5 components explained below.
-It also used Bootstrap, CSS Framework.
+It also uses Bootstrap, CSS Framework.
 ### 1. Main App Component
 This includes navigation pane and a router outlet which contains data.
 Router links are used to navigate to other pages.
 ### 2. Home Component